Total Recall (1990)

-AVAILABLE ON DVD:now
+AVAILABLE ON DVD

 RUNNING TIME:116 mins

 In the distant future, where Mars is being colonised but is on the brink of civil war, Douglas Quaid is a construction worker who has a recurring nightmare about being on Mars with a beautiful woman who is not his wife.
 Against the advice of his co-worker Harry, Doug visits Rekal Inc, a company which gives you fake memories, and orders a special package that will implant memories of an adventure trip on Mars as a secret agent.
-However, during the implantion procedure he goes into a violent fit, ranting about his cover being blown and how men are coming to kill him.
+However, during the procedure he goes into a violent fit, ranting about his cover being blown and how men are coming to kill him.
 It seems that his memory was erased.
 Going home, he is attacked by several people led by Harry, and he kills them all.
 Then, his wife Lori reveals that his original identity had been erased and a new one written in, which included her as his wife.
 An astonished Quaid asks, “If I’m not me, who the hell AM I?”

-Total Recall began life as a short story by Philip K.Dick,[the great science fiction writer whose work has been quite often adapted into movies, probably most famously as Blade Runner and Minority Report] called ‘We Can Remember For You Wholesale’.
-Alien writers Dan O’Bannon and Ronald Shusett wrote a script in the late 70s, based on the story, but it drifted through development hell throughout most of the 80s, passing from studio to studio.
+Total Recall began life as a short story by Philip K.Dick [the great science fiction writer whose work has been quite often adapted into movies, probably most famously as Blade Runner and Minority Report] called ‘We Can Remember For You Wholesale’.
+Alien writers Dan O’Bannon and Ronald Shusett wrote a script in the late ’70s, based on the story, but it drifted through development hell throughout most of the ’80s, passing from studio to studio.
 Eventually producer Dino De Laurentiis took it on with Richard Dreyfuss to star and David Cronenberg to direct.
-Cronenberg spent a year working on the script and then left the project, supposedly because he wanted a vey cerebral film that was close to the original story and O’Bannon and Shusett wanted, in his words,’ Raiders Of The Lost Ark Goes To Mars’.
+Cronenberg spent a year working on the script and then left the project, supposedly because he wanted a vey cerebral film that was close to the original story and O’Bannon and Shusett wanted Raiders Of The Lost Ark Goes To Mars.
 For a while Richard Rush was going to direct, then it was Bruce Beresford with Patrick Swayze as the star, then De Laurentiis gave up and Schwarzenegger stepped in, persuading Carolco to buy the rights and obtaining veto power over the producer, director, screenplay, co-stars and promotion.
-Arnie chose Verhoeven to direct and he brought much of his Robocop crew with him, while the script, which eventually went through fourty two drafts and was completed with help from Gary Goldman, was altered to suit Arnie’s personality and image.
+Arnie chose Verhoeven to direct who brought much of his Robocop crew with him, while the script, which eventually went through fourty two drafts and was completed with help from Gary Goldman, was altered to suit Arnie’s personality and image.
 The film had to be cut to avoid an ‘X’ rating, with some shots deleted and others using alternate takes, though it remains an extremely brutal and bloody movie.
 Upon release it was a big success and surprisingly got some good reviews, though it’s not talked much about now.
 There was initially a sequel planned called Minority Report, also featuring Douglas Quaid, with eventually became the Tom Cruise movie of that name.